 During my early 20’s I developed the idea behind the concept further, adding deeper elements as I wrote some of the songs that would later feature on the finished album.
 However, during this period I was a heavy user of drugs and alcohol.
 I only recorded one song, partly because I couldn’t afford to as all my money went on drugs, and also because I just had no motivation, no drive.

 Eventually, my drug use affected my mental health so badly I was sent to a psychiatric hospital for 5 years.
 My life was in pieces and yet again the reality of “The Pornographer” was playing out again.
-I was locked in a hospital ward, my only contact with my friends was through Facebook in the very brief moments I was allowed out.
+I was locked in a hospital ward, my only contact with my friends was through Facebook in the very brief moments I was allowed outside and able to use my phone.
 My friends were having a blast yet here I was in the most desperate situation I had ever faced.
 I hated that hospital.
 However, the album began to take shape in my mind and I knew what I wanted it to sound like.
 I was moving further towards electronic sounding music, yet I still loved the sound of a distorted guitar.
 I like using them together.

 Amyl Nitrate serves as an introduction.
 I used the metaphor of Poppers as the start of the porn film.
 Everyone gets pumped up for the action.
 And yes, I know Poppers are no good for me.